asimaranov/auditor_board/README.md

 - Implement achievements to make more fun for auditors
 - Share your portfolio to social networks
 - Easily mint new SBT
-- Make personal certificate PDF generation
+- Generate personal certificate PDF

 ## Roadmap
 #### Q4 2023
 - Move current `Contests` page to `Global Stats` page
 - Make `Contests` page where all the contests are listed
 - Make page for every contest with it's results
 - Allow auditors to add their telegram, twitter, github to the auditor's page.
-Add share (copy link or tweet) button to auditor and contest pages
+Add share (copy link or tweet) button to auditor and contest pages [DONE]
-- Implement smartcontract to store auditor's social links
+- Implement smartcontract to store auditor's social links [DONE]
 - Calculate global DAO statistics e.g. total number of reported bugs by all the users

 #### Q1 2024